 Professional Accounting Organizations

 Many benefits can come from accounting memberships in one or more of the many professional accounting organizations and associations.
-These accounting organizations and society bodies offer critical perspectives on accounting.
-Some of the more prestigious accounting organizations set the definitions and practices that makeup accounting in all its forms.
+These accounting organizations and societies offer critical perspectives on accounting.
+Some of the more prestigious accounting organizations set the definitions and practices that make up accounting in all its forms.

 The American Accounting Association definition of accounting isn’t exactly the same as the definition given by the American Institute of Certified Public Accountants.
 But, the core message behind the definitions given by these organizations can help applicants gain a better, more fundamental understanding of what their career entails.